cgkineo/adapt-visua11y/README.md

 * Line height, paragraph spacing, letter spacing and word spacing are all ratio based.
 1 is the current value, 1.2 is and uplift by 20%, 0.9 would be a shift downwards by 10%.
 * Font size medium is the default font size (16px usually), large is 18pt, small is 9pt.
 * Invert only inverts brightness, not colour.
-* No background images is contingent on alt text.
+* Hide decorative images is contingent on alt text.

 ----------------------------
 **Framework versions:**  5.15+<br/>